ansys/scade-design-rules/doc/source/rules/traceability/eq_set_has_eqs.rst

 Rationale
 ---------
 An equation set can contain any element displayed in a graphical diagram.
-This rule avoids having Contribution Elements (CE), for example a state or a transition, included in another CE.
+This rule avoids having Contributing Elements (CE), for example a state or a transition, included in another CE.

 Verification
 ------------